-The LCP provides the initiating point for execute launch, inhibit and test commands.
-Concurrent actuation of the Cooperative Launch Switches (CLSs) is necessary for the initiation of an execute launch command.
+The LCP provides the initiating point for executing launch, inhibit, and test commands.
+Concurrent actuation of the Cooperative Launch Switches (CLSs) is necessary for the initiation of an executed launch command.

 Cooperative Launch Switches (CLS)

 The CLSs are used in conjunction with the LCP to provide two-person/four-hand operation during launch operations.
 Concurrent actuation of the three CLSs and the launch switch on the LCP is necessary for the initiation of an execute launch command.

 Operator Input Devices (OIDs)

 Each workstation OID provides the operator with an interface with the WSP or rapid message processor (RMP).
 The OID at each workstation can be connected to only one processor at a time (RMP or WSP) and one VDU.

-Each OID is composed of a trackball assembly and QWERTY keyboard with special functions.
+Each OID is composed of a trackball assembly and a QWERTY keyboard with special functions.

 Bulk Storage/Loader(BS/L) and Floppy Disk Drive (FDD)

-The BS/L is a hard drive used for the initial load of the processor memory and for reloads in the event of main memory upset or other fault causing a restart.
+The BS/L is a hard drive used for the initial load of the processor memory and for reloads in the event of a main memory upset or other fault causing a restart.
 It provides a secondary memory function for the weapon system programs and databases.

 The FDD is used to provide removable read/write storage for non-critical WSP functions.
 The FDD is also used to download diagnostic data and archive the crew log on a periodic basis.
 Floppy disks may be used to reload the targeting and other data files and to transfer data files from one LCC to another.